aewallin/ppp-tools/README.md

 GPS-PPP solutions can be found with the following software packages:
 * rtklib, http://www.rtklib.com/
 * ESA gLab, 5.1.3 released 2018-01 http://gage.upc.edu/gLAB
-* NRCan gpsppp (CSRS-PPP) (this fortran code is not publicly available, but can be obtained from NRCan/CSRS for academic/non-commercial use)
+* NRCan gpsppp (CSRS-PPP) (NOTE: this fortran code is not publicly available, but can be obtained from NRCan/CSRS for academic/non-commercial use)

 In addition to the GPS-PPP software some utilities may be required:
-* Teqc, for concatenating many 1-day RINEX files into multi-day files,  https://www.unavco.org/software/data-processing/teqc/teqc.html, install it to e.g. /usr/local/bin, and verify with "$ teqc -version" that it is working. as of 2018 March the latest version is "2018Jan11"
+* Teqc, for concatenating many 1-day RINEX files into multi-day files,  https://www.unavco.org/software/data-processing/teqc/teqc.html, install it to e.g. /usr/local/bin, and verify with ```$ teqc -version``` that it is working. as of 2018 March the latest version is "2018Jan11"
-* RNXCMP, for decompressing Hatanaka compressed RINEX files, http://terras.gsi.go.jp/ja/crx2rnx.html, install to e.g. /usr/local/bin and verify that CRX2RNX is working with "$ CRX2RNX -h".
+* RNXCMP, for decompressing Hatanaka compressed RINEX files, http://terras.gsi.go.jp/ja/crx2rnx.html, install to e.g. /usr/local/bin and verify that CRX2RNX is working with ```$ CRX2RNX -h```
 As of 2018 March the latest version is 4.0.7.

 ## Running PPP